-Mizuki Nishiyama is a New York based mixed-Japanese artist known for her raw, vivid and multifaceted paintings that explore the fragile human condition.
+Mizuki Nishiyama is a New York based, mixed-Japanese artist; creating raw, vivid and multifaceted paintings that explore the fragile human condition.

 As a mixed-Japanese artist, Nishiyama draws inspiration from the East and West.
-Bridging her Hong Kong, Japanese and Italian cultural heritages, Nishiyama fuses her craft with New York’s gripping energy, establishing her distinctive style that represents her unique background.
+Bridging her Hong Kong, Japanese and Italian cultural heritages.

-Nishiyama draws from deeply personal experiences to craft each and her every artwork: her ongoing relationship with anxiety and trauma has greatly influenced her practice, and has fueled her to better understand vulnerability, fragility and the human condition.
-The act of painting has always been a reflective and meditative process for Nishiyama, and she finds it crucial to cope with the more tempestuous periods in her life.
+Embracing deeply personal experiences to craft each artwork: the artist’s ongoing relationship with anxiety and trauma has greatly influenced her practice, and has fuelled her to confront vulnerability, fragility and the human condition.
+Painting is a chaotic yet meditative process for Nishiyama that allows her to make sense of the more tempestuous periods in life.

 Nishiyama holds a Bachelors of Fine Arts degree from Parsons School of Design.
 Her solo exhibitions include Shunga (2020) at Whitestone Gallery Hong Kong, An Exploration of Human Fragility: Love & Lust (2020) at the Tenri Cultural Institute of New York, and 脆い Moroi: An Exploration of Human Fragility (2019) at Greenpoint Gallery New York.